• Skip to primary navigation

 What does veggie pizza crust taste like

 This veggie pizza crust isn’t trying to be like its traditional counterpart – and that’s totally okay!
-These veggie versions are softer but maintain their structure with a satisfying texture, even with a bit of bite.
+These veggie versions are softer but maintain their structure, with a satisfying texture and a bit of bite.
 The secret: crispy cheese.
-You know how when you bake nachos some of the cheese melts onto the pan and it’s so delicious to pry off and eat?
+You know how, when you bake nachos, some of the cheese melts onto the pan, and it’s so delicious to pry off and eat?
 That’s what makes these veggie pizza crusts so good!

 The spinach and kale pizza crusts taste very similar – use one or the other, or both!
-The broccoli flavor shines through in the broccoli crust, and the zucchini brings a delicious savory taste.
+The broccoli flavor shines through in the crust, and the zucchini adds a delicious savory note.

 Tips for making veggie pizza crust